Zane-T-Rice/server-manager-service/README.md

 ### Manual Testing

-To make trying the service out easier I have provided an insomnia.json.
-You can try the service out with the [Insomnia](https://insomnia.rest/) tool by importing the insomnia/insomnia.json file in to your insomnia scratchpad.
-There is no need to make an account to do this.
+To make trying the service out easier the service provides a Swagger spec at /swagger.
+So, if you were running this locally for instance, you could browse to http://localhost:3000/swagger to see the API spec as well as use the APIs.

 ### Docker